mayankfulera/fashinza/README.md

-# Getting Started with Create React App
+# React App (Frontend)

+## Setting up frontend on local

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+Download this project folder either as zip file and extract the folders into the desired directory or clone this repository on your local machine

+Navigate into the app and install all required packages by running the following command in the project directory:

+**`npm i`**

+Make sure a `node_modules` folder appears in the project directory after successful completion of the above command.

+Next, run the app in your local browser by running the following command in the project directory:

+**`npm start`**

-Runs the app in the development mode.\
+It runs the app in the development mode.<br />

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.<br />

-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`
+### For Testing

+**`npm test`**

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.<br />

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### For Deployment

+**`npm run build`**

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.<br />

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.<br />

 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+## Folder Structure

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting
+### Overview

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+The root directory contains main files such as index.js, app.js, app.css and global stylesheet

+-*src*													root directory for frontend

+​	--*assets*											  all common assets

+​		---*img*									      common images used throughout the app

+​		---*favicon.ico*								 getwork favicon

+​	--*bundles*											all project module bundles

+​		---*common*									    common modules

+​			----*components*						    common components

+​				-----*UI*								common UI elements composed as reusable components

+​				-----*Auth*								 components handling authentication

+​					-------*Login.js*					  common login component

+​					-------*Login.css*					styles for login component

+​		---*company*									 company module

+​			----*components*						   company specific components

+​			----*contexts*								context managing company's state data

+​			----*reducers*								reducers for company's state data

+​			----*routes*							    slugs for company module

+​		---*student*								    student module

+​			----*components*						    student specific components

+​			----*contexts*								context managing student's state data

+​			----*reducers*								 reducers for student's state data

+​			----*routes*								slugs for student module

+​

+## External Libraries used

-### Advanced Configuration
+### via npm

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section briefly describes all the external libraries used in this project.
+In case they are depreciated or unmaintained as of this date, upgrade them to latest version and update their code.

+react-router-dom   		v5.1.2

-### Deployment
+### via CDN

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Bootstrap 4 								v4.0.0.0

+Bootstrap 4 floating label

+Font Awesome